 A 10.75m2 antique French Maubeuge ceramic with its original borders

-A ceramic encaustic floor manufactured by Produits de Ceramiques, Maubeuge, in the early twentieth century, consisting of a 15cm square field tile and its original same size border.
-The palette is warm, offering egg yolk yellow, green and burgundy on an off-white slip and the motif design stylized and navigational.
-The same sized grape-vine themed border tiles take from the same palette.
-We have only recovered one border tile corner but the border corners can be mitre cut from the regular border and we have shown how they will look in a mocked up computer graphic in the gallery.
+A ceramic encaustic floor manufactured by Produits de Ceramiques, Maubeuge, in the early twentieth century, consisting of a 15cm / 5.9 inch square field tile and its original same size border.
+The palette is warm, offering egg yolk yellow, green and burgundy on an off-white slip; the four tile motif is heraldic influenced in design and delivers a strong visual navigation.
+The stylising of nature in design, a common theme at the turn of the last century, is evident in the principal field tiles but especially so in the same sized grape-vine themed border tiles, proudly complimenting another area of French excellence, wine .
+We have only recovered one border tile corner but additional border corners can easily be mitre cut from the regular border tiles and we have shown how they will look in a mocked up computer graphic in the gallery.

 The floor totals 10.75m2 / 116 sq ft.

-Tile quantities by tile type (give or take one or two):-
+Tile quantities (give or take one or two):-

 MAD91 MAD102